Waveframe-Labs/Aurora-Research-Initiative/governance/METHOD_CONSTRAINTS.md

 AWO MUST:

-- Log all workflow steps and state transitions
+- Log all workflow steps and control-flow decisions
-- Capture inputs, outputs, and control flow decisions
+- Capture inputs, outputs, and state transitions
-- Produce human-readable audit trails
+- Produce audit trails that are human-reviewable or human-renderable on demand
 - Prohibit silent branches or undocumented behavior

+High-throughput workflows MAY implement tiered logging or debug levels, provided audit completeness can be reconstructed post hoc.

 ---